Eomys/pyleecan-doc/index.md

 **Main Models and Couplings:**

-- PYLEECAN is fully coupled to [FEMM](http://www.femm.info) to carry **non-linear magnetostatic** analysis including sliding band and symmetries.
-For now this coupling is available only on Windows OS.
+- PYLEECAN is fully coupled to [FEMM](http://www.femm.info) to carry **non-linear magnetostatic** analysis including sliding band, parallelization and symmetries.
+For now this coupling is available only on Windows OS (on open PR should extend FEMM to Linux soon)
 - PYLEECAN includes several losses model (based on FEMM coupling output).
 - PYLEECAN includes an electrical model to solve the equivalent circuit of PMSM and SCIM machines.
-- PYLEECAN is coupled to [GMSH](http://gmsh.info/) **2D/3D finite element mesh generator** to run third-party multiphysic solvers.
+- PYLEECAN is coupled to [GMSH](http://gmsh.info/) **2D/3D finite element mesh generator** to run third-party multi-physic solvers.
-- PYLEECAN is coupled to two different **multiobjective optimization** libraries to carry design optimization of electrical machines.
+- PYLEECAN is coupled to two different **multi-objective optimization** libraries  (NSGA-II and Bayesian) to carry design optimization of electrical machines.
 - PYLEECAN enables to define **Parameter Sweep** of variable speed simulations.

 **Main Topologies Features:**